shriharivish/shriharivish.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an Electronics Design Engineer working in the Maternal and Infant Care business at GE HealthCare, Bangalore, India.
+I am an Electronics Design Engineer working for the Maternal and Infant Care business at GE HealthCare, Bangalore, India.
 Currently pioneering electronic design, transducer optimization and signal processing for next generation wireless fetal sensors.